Tap/Click ‘find listings’ for a detailed search – or just have a browse.

 The full name of this place is the Avoncroft Museum of Historic Buildings and it was England's first open air museum, established in 1967.
 Avoncroft displays 30-odd rescued buildings and structures, ranging from 14th - 20th centuries, which have been re-built in 19 acres of rural Worcestershire.
 The museum includes a wildflower meadow, period gardens and a traditional cider and perry orchard.
 It is also home to the National Telephone Kiosk Collection.

-Baddesley Clinton is a picturesque and charming moated manor house and estate dating from the 15th century, set in lovely gardens and surrounded by beautiful Warwickshire countryside.
+Baddesley Clinton is a place with stories, a picturesque and charming moated manor house and estate dating from the 15th century, set in lovely gardens and surrounded by beautiful Warwickshire countryside.
 For 500 years it was home to the Ferrers family, staunch Roman Catholics, and it comes complete with a priest hole hidden in the medieval sewer.
 Its survival is largely due to its eccentric Victorian owners, Marmion and Rebecca Ferrers and their very close friends, Lady Chatterton and Edward Dering, collectively known as 'the Quartet'.

 Blists Hill is an open air museum, recreating a Victorian town on an industrial site that included mines, blast furnaces and a section of the Shropshire Canal.
 Some of the buildings are original, others have been relocated and some are replicas.
 It's a 52 acre site.
 There's a fascinating range of things to see, from shops, a bank and public house, to industrial premises.
 Costumed staff keep the whole thing themed and there are various demonstrations and events etc. It's a good day out for all ages.